-The M&A transaction does not require any consultations with or approvals from the works council or trade union, unless it is associated with the lay-off of employees.
+Consultations with the works council or trade union and respecting a two-month notice period are required if the M&A transaction is associated with the lay-off of employees.
 In cases where the company's principal shareholder changes, the collective bargaining agreement remains in force for no more than a year (unless the parties agree otherwise).